reactive-python/reactpy/docs/source/faq.rst

 These restrictions apply because the Javascript from the CDN must be able to run natively in the browser and the module must be able to run in isolation from the main application.

+See :ref:`Distributing Javascript via CDN_` for more info.

 What props can I pass to Javascript components?